DataDog/documentation/content/en/tests/explorer/_index.md

 ---
-title: Test Visibility Explorer
+title: Test Optimization Explorer
-description: Learn how to search and filter your test runs in the Test Visibility Explorer.
+description: Learn how to search and filter your test runs in the Test Optimization Explorer.
 further_reading:
   - link: "/continuous_integration/tests/"
     tag: "Documentation"